-As the name suggests, a buyer’s agent represents the home buyer, and that is who he/she owes a fiduciary duty.
-The National Association of Exclusive Buyer Agents is an organization comprised solely of brokers and agents that only represent buyers while following a strict Code of Ethics and Standards of Practice.
+As the name suggests, a buyer’s agent represents the home buyer, who they owe a fiduciary duty.
+Therefore, the National Association of Exclusive Buyer Agents comprises brokers and agents representing buyers following a strict Code of Ethics and Standards of Practice.

-In representing a buyer’s interests, a buyer’s agent scours listings in search of those that are appropriate for his/her client, schedules showings, and, if you like the property, conducts a comps analysis in order to help you formulate an offer.
-He/she also negotiate the final price and advises you when it is appropriate to move on.
+In representing a buyer’s interests, a buyer’s agent scours listings, searches for appropriate properties for their client, schedules showings, and conducts a comps analysis to help you formulate an offer if you like the property.
+They also negotiate the final price and advise you when appropriate to move on.

 A home buyer does not pay the agent directly.
-His/her commission is split with the seller’s agent.
+Instead, their buyer’s agent split with the seller’s agent.

-It is important to remember that the seller has his/her own representation.
+It is important to remember that the seller has their representation.
 This person is called the seller’s agent or the listing agent.
-The listing agent and seller have a contractual arrangement.
-As a seller, if you do not like your agent or feel he/she is not doing the job properly, you are stuck with him/her for a period of time.
-The only way out prior to the contract’s expiration is for the seller’s agent to agree to end the relationship.
+The listing agent and seller have a contractual listing agreement.
+As a seller, if you do not like your agent or feel they are not doing the job properly, you are stuck with them for some time.
+The only way out before the contract’s expiration is for the seller’s agent to agree to end the relationship.

-The listing agent markets the property, including helping the seller formulate a price, advertise the property, schedule open houses, and negotiate any offers.
+The listing agent markets the property, including helping the seller formulate a price, advertise the real estate, schedule open houses, and negotiate offers.

-The listing agent is seeking the highest price but will consider other factors in consideration of his/her client’s interest.
-These include the buyer’s ability to pass the board’s interview and the strength of his/her financials.
+The listing agent seeks the highest price but will consider other factors in their client’s interest.
+These include the buyer’s ability to pass the board’s interview and the strength of their financials.

-This is where things get murkier.
+Now, this is where things get murkier.
 A seller’s agent can also serve as a buyer’s agent, creating a dual agency.
-In this case, the agent owes his/her fiduciary duty to both parties.
-While this creates certain conflicts, New York allows it to exist.
-The agent must inform the buyer and seller of the dual agency, but it raises questions on if he/she can truly maintain impartiality.
+In this case, the agent owes their fiduciary duty to both parties.
+While this creates inevitable conflicts, New York allows them to exist.
+The agent must inform the buyer and seller of the dual agency, but it raises questions on if they can genuinely maintain impartiality.

-This puts the buyer at a disadvantage.
-Remember, the seller compensates the agent, with the payout based on the sales price.
-The agent has an economic incentive to enter into a dual agency since he/she collects the entire commission, typically splitting it equally with the broker.
-This contrasts with the usual situation where the listing agent divides his/her commission equally with the buyer’s agent.
+They are putting the buyer at a disadvantage.
+Remember, the seller compensates the agent based on the sales price.
+The agent has an economic incentive to enter into a dual agency since they collect the entire commission, typically splitting it equally with the broker.
+This contrasts with the usual situation where the listing agent divides their commission evenly with the buyer’s agent.

-We recommend buyers have their own exclusive representation.
+We recommend buyers have their exclusive representation.
 This way, there are clear lines, and it leaves no question of where the parties stand.
 Your agent, while collecting a commission, works solely for your interests.
-Similarly, if you are a seller, you want to ensure your agent has undivided loyalty to you.
-There is a temptation for a dual agent to recommend that you accept a lower price since he/she collects the entire commission.
+Similarly, if you are a seller, you want to ensure your real estate agent has undivided loyalty to you.